Exploiter Steals $68M Worth of Crypto Through Address Poisoning

 - The scam has been confirmed by various blockchain security firms.

-A cryptocurrency user has lost $68 million worth of wrapped bitcoin WBTC$109,380.93 after falling victim to an address poisoning exploit, according to blockchain security firm CertiK.
+A cryptocurrency user has lost $68 million worth of wrapped bitcoin (WBTC) after falling victim to an address poisoning exploit, according to blockchain security firm CertiK.

 Address poisoning is a technique that involves tricking the victim into sending a legitimate transaction to the wrong wallet address by mimicking the first and last six characters of the true wallet address and depending on the sender to miss the discrepancy in the intervening characters.
 Wallet addresses can be as long as 42 characters.